Breakthrough/PySceneDetect/docs/cli.rst

 .. option:: -f NAME, --filename NAME

   File name format to use when saving videos, with or without extension.
 You can use $VIDEO_NAME and $SCENE_NUMBER macros in the filename.
-You may have to wrap the format in single quotes or use escape characters to avoid variable expansion (e.g. :option:`-f=\$VIDEO_NAME-Scene-\$SCENE_NUMBER <-f>`).
+You may have to wrap the format in single quotes or use escape characters to avoid variable expansion (e.g. :option:`-f \$VIDEO_NAME-Scene-\$SCENE_NUMBER <-f>`).

   Default: ``$VIDEO_NAME-Scene-$SCENE_NUMBER``